-- 19.4.1 In the event of an environmental incident or spill that could have a negative impact on the environment, the Contractor must immediately: - (a) report the incident to the Operations Center, the Manager-in-Charge, and the designated CP contact as per the governing agreement relating to the Work; - (b) take all reasonable actions to contain the spill; - (c) respond in accordance with its emergency response plan; and - (d) provide CP with the following information; - (i) description of location and surrounding area, including any sensitive environmental areas nearby (e.g., rivers, parks, sewers); - (ii) type and quantity of substance released;
+- 19.4.1 In the event of an environmental incident spill, leak or potential release of a hazardous material, the Contractor must immediately: - (a) immediately report the incident to: - (i) CP Police Services Communication Center 1-800-716-9132; - (ii) CP Manager-in-Charge, - (iii) Designated CP contact as per the governing agreement relating to the Work; and - (iv) Regulatory authorities that require notification related to the nature of the incident. - (b) follow all instructions given to protect the scene.

-- (iii) cause of spill or deposit, if known; and - (iv) details of any immediate action taken or action proposed to be taken to contain spill and recover substance.
+- (c) take all reasonable actions to contain the spill; - (d) respond in accordance with its emergency response plan; and - (e) provide CP with the following information; - (i) description of location and surrounding area, including any sensitive environmental areas nearby (e.g., rivers, parks, sewers); - (ii) type and quantity of substance released; - (iii) cause of spill or deposit, if known; and - (iv) details of any immediate action taken or action proposed to be taken to contain spill and recover substance. - details of any external or regulatory agency reporting completed as a result of the incident.